 - rules for evaluating and informing investment clients;

 - respect for market integrity, transaction declaration and record-keeping;

 - organisational principles to be complied with in order to prevent conflicts of interest;

 - post-trade transparency.

 La Française has made its policies on Best Selection and Conflicts of Interest, which meet these regulatory requirements, available to its clients.

-To view the Remuneration policy implemented by La Française Group and its entities, click here.
+To view the Remuneration policy of the Management Companies, click here.